How to become a Counselor in Mississippi

 Below are basic guidelines for those wishing to earn their counseling certification in Mississippi.
-Most requirements such as earning your Master's degree, completing 3000 hours of supervised experience and passing the NCE examination have been and will continue to be mandatory in the Mississippi counseling licensure process.
+Most of these requirements, such as earning your Master’s degree, completing 3200 hours of supervised experience and passing the NCE examination, are likely to continue to be mandatory in the Mississippi counseling licensure process.
 However, it is wise to contact the Mississippi State Board of Examiners for Licensed Professional Counselors at (662) 716-3932 to make sure you are on the right track.

-At this point, there is only one issue you should focus on, and that is education.
-Mississippi counseling certification requires candidates to have a master's level of education.
-A master's degree may seem a long way off, but you have already shown a high level of motivation by doing career research as a high school graduate.
+Mississippi counseling certification requires candidates to have a master’s level of education.
+A master’s degree may feel a long way off, but you have already shown a high level of motivation by doing career research as a high school graduate.
 Now, you just need to keep up your momentum.

 Once you have enrolled in a program, take advantage of your school's career services department and learn how you can find employment or volunteer opportunities that are related to the counseling career path.